 Product development is difficult.
 The invention of a new product, new functionality, new customer interaction and experience is challenging enough that if we can simplify the development process, this results in high value to the developer in reduction of time, cost and excessive do overs.
+Here we’ll explore some of the biggest challenges of product design.

 Price Alignment with the Market